EddieRowe/find-a-bench/README.md

 ### [Live Demo](https://eddierowe.github.io/find-a-bench/)

 ___

+## FAQ
+> Q: Why do I keep getting the error "Failed to get your location!"?

+A: This could be due to not allowing your browser permission to access your location.
+If you are on mobile you may need to make sure you have Location turned on in your settings.

+> Q: Why are no benches being shown near me?
+I know there are some!

+A: Bench data is fetched from OpenStreetMap's [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) - if something is missing you can [add it to OpenStreetMap.](https://wiki.openstreetmap.org/wiki/Contribute_map_data)

+___
-Todo:
+## Todo:
-- Mobile-first formatting (CSS & number of markers)
+- Improve mobile formatting (CSS & number of markers)